superpowers04/superpowers04/README.md

 # The about me for the funny Stephanie(MEEEEE  :3)
 [Some recommendations and warnings for Modding Minecraft](https://github.com/superpowers04/superpowers04/blob/main/Super's%20Fabric%20Mod%20Recommendations.md)<br>
-#### TL;DR: I am funni 19 year old transfem/translesbian/transbean who likes coding, drawing, video games and probably has ADHD
+#### TL;DR: I am funni 19 year old transfem/translesbian/transbean who likes coding, drawing, video games and probably has ADHD and/or autism
  * She/her
 # Basic biography
 I am currently a Minecraft Community Support Helper that is probably inactive a lot more than I should be and I am an admin for the Psych Engine Discord